Paying for your baby’s NICU stay

 Contact your health insurance company to find out what medical costs are covered by your plan.

 If your insurance doesn’t cover all of your baby’s care, you may be able to apply for more insurance or financial aid.
+Your NICU social worker or case manager can help you with this.

 • Does my plan pay for all of my baby’s medical expenses in the NICU?